Data stored in Object Storage is automatically transferred to Archive Storage for retention and can be easily restored when needed.

 - Archiving is performed based on the Etag value of the Object Storage file.

 - After archiving, Version ID and Modification Timestamp are changed.
-However, Etag value remains the same.
+However, the Etag value remains the same.

-You can set versioning on the bucket to manage all versions of Object Storage in Archive Storage.
+By enabling versioning on a bucket, you can manage all Object Storage versions in Archive Storage.

-If you use version control, you can view the list of file versions, and from the version list you can select a previous version of the file to restore.
+Using version control, you can view a file’s version list and select a previous version from the list to restore it.

-- Click the Archive Storage menu on the Service Home page.
-Go to the Archive Storage list page.
+- On the Service Home page, click the Archive Storage menu.
+You will be taken to the Archive Storage list page.

-- Click the resource to use the version control feature on the Archive Storage List page.
-Navigate to the Archive Storage Details page.
+- On the Archive Storage List page, click the resource to use the version control feature.
+You will be taken to the Archive Storage Details page.

-- After checking the use of version control, click the Confirm button.
-The Archive Storage Details page’s version control will be changed to use.
+- After checking Enabled for version management, click the Confirm button.
+The Version Management on the Archive Storage Details page will be changed to Enabled.

-- If you set up version control for the first time, it may take some time for changes to be completed.
+- When you configure version control for the first time, it may take some time for changes to be applied.

-- The time required varies depending on the size of the bucket, and version control may not be applied before the settings are completed.
+- The time required varies depending on the size of the bucket, and versioning may not be applied until the configuration is completed.

 Check version list

-You can view and manage the version list of the file.
+You can view and manage the list of file versions.

 To view and manage the file’s version list, follow these steps.

-- Click the Archive Storage menu on the Service Home page.
-Go to the Archive Storage list page.
+- On the Service Home page, click the Archive Storage menu.
+You will be taken to the Archive Storage list page.

-- Archive Storage list page, click the resource to view the version list.
-Archive Storage detail page, navigate to it.
+- Archive Storage List page, click the resource to view the version list.
+Archive Storage Details page will be opened.

-- Archive Storage Details page, click the Folder List tab.
+- On the Archive Storage Details page, click the Folder List tab.

-- Click the More > Version Management button of the file whose version list you want to check.
+- Click the More > Version Management button of the file whose version list you want to view.
 The version list popup will open.

 | Category | Detailed description |